Working together, our school community is committed to inspiring our future generations to achieve educational excellence.

 We provide opportunities for children to develop as independent, confident, successful and resilient learners with high aspirations, who know how to make a positive contribution to their community and wider society.
+We encourage children to achieve excellence.
 We focus on developing children’s moral, spiritual, social and cultural understanding.
 The school ensures that children are well prepared for the next stage of their education and the world of work.

 Our curriculum design ensures that the needs of all children can be met within the environment of appropriate pedagogy and high quality first teaching, supported by targeted interventions where appropriate.
 This ensures a positive impact on pupil outcomes and promotes equal opportunity for all.